david-grs/qt_course/README.md

 ```

  - memory management
-   - rule of thumb: every allocated with new, except the root -> no stack, no unique_ptr, etc: can cause double-free
+   - rule of thumb: every allocated with new, except "root" widget: no stack, no smart pointer: can cause double-free
    - deleting the parent will delete recursively all children
-   - deleting a child will unparent it -> no children on the stack!
+   - deleting a child will unparent it
- - named, cf QList<T> findChildren<T>(const QRegExp&)
+ - named: debugging, finding widget (QList<T> findChildren<T>(const QRegExp&))
- - most of the time widgets arent stored as member attributes: you create them (link to parent), connect them (slot), Qt will do the rest
+ - widgets don't need to be stored as class attributes: you create them (link to parent) and connect their signals/slots
  - cannot be copied: name? connections? parent?